PINETREE CLUBS 2017-2018

 The Pinetree Secondary Key Club is a student-led club sponsored by Kiwanis International.
 It is a part of Key Club International, an organization spanning over thirty countries in the world with more than 270,000 members.
 Our activities include serving the school and community, and fundraising for causes such as the Elminate Project.

 Do you enjoy playing video games?
 Join the gaming club for online tournaments in various games, and game discussions in our discord server.
 Be part of a community of fellow gamers!
+We also play boardgames during our events and meetings.
 Everyone is welcome!

 Random Acts of Kindness